Buying a property as Tenants in Common?

 Tenants in Common vs Joint Tenants

-Tenants in Common Meaning
+Tenants in Common meaning

-Why would you do tenants in common?
+Why would you have a Tenancy in Common restriction?

-Tenancy in Common Unequal Shares
+Tenants in Common Unequal Shares

-With tenancy in common, you can bequeath your share to a named beneficiary in a will so that they can inherit it instead of the other owner.
-As long as you register as Land Registry TIC with the proper restriction applied, then you are protected against the other owner disposing of the property without your consent.
+You can bequeath your share to a named beneficiary in a will so that they can inherit it instead of the other owner.

-• Unmarried couples
+• Unmarried couples.

-• Friends/family buying together
+• Friends/family buying together.

-• Anyone who intends to invest varying amounts into the property and would like this to be reflected in their share of ownership
+• Anyone who intends to invest varying amounts into the property and would like this to be reflected in their share of ownership.

-• Married couples or civil partners who would like to leave their share, in their will, to another beneficiary rather than their spouse
+• Married couples or civil partners who would like to leave their share, in their will, to another beneficiary rather than their spouse.

 On completion of the conveyancing, your solicitor will register your separate interests at the Land Registry so that this can be used when distributing any proceeds upon sale.